7 Smart Ways to Organize Your Kid's Closet

-It’s no secret that a tidy, streamlined closet for your child will keep you from losing your mind…not to mention your kids’ clothes.
+A tidy, streamlined closet for your child will keep you from losing your mind, not to mention your kid's clothes.
 Think how easy the morning dress-up battle would be if you knew where exactly every sock, T-shirt, and favorite pair of shoes were.
-Enter Lisa Adams, designer and owner of LA Closet Design, who shares her secrets for an organized and efficient kid’s closet.
+For tips, we reached out to Lisa Adams, designer and owner of LA Closet Design.

 To dress your children in the morning without too many meltdowns, organize everything so it’s more accessible.
 Adams suggests working with your children to pick the entire week’s outfits ahead of time, then labeling the days of the week on clothing hang tags, so they can dress themselves in the morning with no debate.
 Drawer inserts and partitions are also great tools to keep contents organized.